Bauma Innovation Award 2022 for Continuous Tunnelling

 The shield operator controls the tunnel boring machine by setting the center of pressure on the new type of control panel. (example representation)

 CoT System for Safe Control

 With continuous tunnelling, an increase in total tunnelling performance of up to a factor of 1.6 can be achieved compared to the previous discontinuous method.
-This can lead to a significant reduction in construction time for long tunnels.
-Herrenknecht's continuous tunnelling solution can be used on all machine types in soft ground.
 The method is currently being used in the major High Speed 2 project – a new rail link between London and Birmingham.